-- NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to, right-click the network status icon in the taskbar, and then select Open Network and Sharing Center.
+NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point.

+NOTE: If you do not see the WLAN you want to connect to:

+- On the taskbar, right-click the network status icon, and then select Open Network and Sharing Center. - Select Set up a new connection or network.

+A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection.

+- On the taskbar, right-click the network status icon, and then select Network & Internet Settings.
+1. - 2.
+Under the Network & Internet Status section, select Network and Sharing Center. - 3.
 Select Set up a new connection or network.

-A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection. - 3.
+A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection.

 Follow the on-screen instructions to complete the connection.

-After the connection is made, select the network status icon at the far right of the taskbar, to verify the name and status of the connection.
+After the connection is made, right-click the network status icon at the far right of the taskbar, to verify the name and status of the connection.